grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 Grafana comes with built-in support for many {{< term "data source" >}}data sources{{< /term >}}.

-Lookup keys and the associated definitions are defined internally.
+The Grafana Labs technical documentation team maintains the associated definitions internally.
 If you are a Grafana Labs employee and want to make changes, edit [`glossary.yaml`](https://github.com/grafana/website/blob/master/data/glossary.yaml).
+If you aren't a Grafana Labs employee, request changes by [creating an issue](https://github.com/grafana/writers-toolkit/issues/new).

 ### Guidance